Thinklab-SJTU/NAR-CO-Solver/README.md

 ### Theoretical results

-Theoretically characterizing all CO problems seems to challenging.
-Our ICLR'23 paper focuses on developing theoretical results for the special case of cardinality-constrained CO, and did a systematic study of with/without constraint encoding layers and with/without the Gumbel trick.
+One major challenge in the above pipeline is handling discrete constraints in an end-to-end neural network, and we tried to offer some theoretical insights in that.
+However, the theoretical characterization for all CO problems seems too challenging.
+Our ICLR'23 paper focused on developing theoretical results for the special case of cardinality-constrained CO, and did a systematic study of with/without constraint encoding layers and with/without the Gumbel trick.
 We are not diving too deep into the theoretical results, and here summarizes our main conclusion: